 Inclusion in the guide is based on a minimum number of nominations received.
-Besides the required number of nominations, entrants must also possess (1) evidence of outstanding work in the last year; and (2) consistently positive feedback from peers and clients.
-Firms and individuals cannot pay to be recommended in Indirect Tax Leaders.
+Besides the required number of nominations, entrants must also receive consistently positive feedback from peers and clients.
+Firms and individuals cannot pay to be recommended in the Indirect Tax Leaders guide.

 Indirect tax continues to be a key consideration for countries around the world, as more and more countries roll out national VAT and GST regimes.
 Many nations see it as a 'cure' through which theycan boost budgets to allow for extra spending or tax cuts elsewhere.
 By the time this guide is published, India – with its 1.3 billion inhabitants making it the world's second-largest country – will have joined the list of countries with a national indirect tax, which is due to be implemented on July 1.

 Six months later, in January 2018, the countries which make up the Gulf Cooperation Council – Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates – are due to implement VAT.
 International Tax Review has regularly reported on how businesses are unprepared for the change.

 Beyond the headline introductions of GST in India and VAT in the GCC, another key theme has been the shift towards destination-based indirect tax systems.
 Russia introduced its system on January 1 2017, which is largely similar to systems already in place in Japan, South Africa and South Korea.